 Engage your staff

 A great way to make your blog more manageable is to ask your employees to contribute posts.
 This way, you're not doing all of the heavy lifting yourself.
 Additionally, it can be a great way to show your best employees some extra appreciation and allow them to show off their talents in other ways.

 "Identify staff who are passionate about their work, and ask them to contribute to the blog," said David Erickson, vice president of online marketing at public relations firm Karwoski & Courage.
-"Let them come up with their own topics, if they want.
-If they are at a loss as to a topic, help them brainstorm one, but by all means, tap their passion."
+"Let them come up with their own topics, if they want."

-You may think that you can write only about things specifically related to your company's mission.
-But there are ways to stick with subject matter relevant to the industry and appeal to your audience without limiting yourself to niche topics.
+You may think you can write only about things specifically related to your company's mission.
+But there are ways to appeal to your audience without pigeonholing yourself into certain topics.

-"I always advise clients that they do not need to stay within their niche," said Mike Wood, online marketer and owner of professional writing service Legalmorning.com.
+"I always advise clients that they do not need to stay within their niche," said Mike Wood, owner of professional writing service Legalmorning.com.
 "In fact, I recommend that they travel a little bit outside their niche in order to attract leads that their competitors don't."

 Use a content calendar

-Of course, having great content is the most important piece of the blogging puzzle, but if you're disorganized, your blog will likely suffer.
-That's why it's so important to use a content calendar, even if you're not blogging every day.
+Having great content is an important piece of the blogging puzzle, but if you're disorganized, your blog will likely suffer.
+That's why it's smart to use a content calendar, even if you're not blogging every day.